Interference

 solution

 Waves add destructively when one wave amplitude is positive and the other is negative.
 This produces a lower observed amplitude.
-Destructive interference is put to use in noise cancelling headphones.
+Two examples of destructive interference are noise cancelling headphones and the bulbous bow of boats.

 Example: Draw the superposition of these waves.
 They have the same wavelength but they are out of phase with each other.
 They can only add destructively.